malavnaik12/F1_Fantasy_Model/README.md

 ## About the Project
 The following repository uses a Genetic Algorithm (GA) to create a F1 Fantasy Team optimized for maximum performance within a given budget.

-The team are developmed using F1 driver and constructors prices, along with the weekly budget constraints, given on the F1 Fanstasy [website](https://fantasy.formula1.com/en/create-team).
+The teams are developed using F1 driver and constructors prices, along with the weekly budget constraints, given on the F1 Fanstasy [website](https://fantasy.formula1.com/en/create-team).

 The prices for each driver and constructor are static at the start of the season and dynamically evolve as the season goes on depending on their respective performance.
 Similarly, a budget of 100 million is set out at the season and the amount grows and contracts as the season progresses depending on performance.

+## Getting Started
+`[Insert pic here]`

+The gif shows at a high-level how the user can interact with the UI, above UI is hosted [here](https://f1-fantasy-model.onrender.com/).
+- The highest degree of user interaction will be on the Prices page
+  - Here, the user will have to input the prices of drivers and constructors for the given week based on the F1 Fantasy Game website

-### Overall Tech Stack
+## Overall Tech Stack
-The tech stack is as follows:
 ![tech_stack_image](readme_images/tech_stack_image.png)

 - Python